 How to check for a white curl grub infestation

-Curl grubs hate when their environment is wet.
+Curl grubs hate it when their environment is wet.
 A simple way to see if you have an ongoing curl grub infestation is to cover a portion of your lawn or garden bed with cardboard after watering.

 Leave it overnight and check it the morning after.
-If you find any white curl grubs present beneath the cardboard covered area, then you have an ongoing infestation.
+If you find any white curl grubs present beneath the cardboard-covered area, then you have an ongoing infestation.

 Keep in mind that one or two grubs aren’t a cause for concern.
 It’s only normal to have insects in your soil.
 You should be worried if large amounts are present.